-Project:
+Projects:

-- The project will consist of hardware construction and firmware development and it is expected that it will take approximately 60 hours to complete.
-Many steps of the project will be completed during the lab sessions. - Projects are individual assignments.
+- The projects will consist of hardware construction and firmware development and it is expected that it will take approximately 90 hours to complete in total. - All projects are individual assignments.
 Discussing project topics is allowed, but the submissions must be unique.
-Sharing of code is not allowed. - Interim deadlines for hardware construction and some software milestones will occur as part of the lab exercises.
+Sharing of code is not allowed. - An interim deadline for hardware construction will apply.